microsoft/net-offloads/quic-encryption-offload.md

 ## UDP Segmentation Offload (USO)

 > **Note**
-> This section is not directly about QEO, but provides context on an existing offload with which there may be interactions.
+> This section is not directly about QEO, but provides context on an existing offload with which there are interactions.

 Today, MsQuic uses USO on Windows to send a batch of UDP datagrams in a single syscall It first calls `getsockopt` with option `UDP_SEND_MSG_SIZE` to query for support of USO, and then calls `setsockopt` with `UDP_SEND_MSG_SIZE` to tell the USO provider the MTU size to use to split a buffer into multiple datagrams.